 In 2000, Mr. Middleton was named by then Director Louis Freeh as Special Agent in Charge of the Mobile Field Division, encompassing the 36 counties which make up the Middle and Southern Federal Districts of Alabama.
 In February 2002, Mr. Middleton also served as one of the FBI On-Scene Commanders for the Winter Olympics in Salt Lake City.
 Mr. Middleton is currently serving as a consultant to the U.S. Government on matters of National Security.

-The monthly Upstate SC SinC meeting is scheduled for Thursday, Oct.
-5, at The Runway Café, 21 Airport Rd, Greenville, S.C.
-Be there at 6:15 p.m. to meet the Carenens and enjoy chapter fellowship.
+Our monthly Upstate SC SinC meeting will take place Thursday, March 1st, at The Runway Café, 21 Airport Rd, Greenville, S.C.
+Be there at 6:15 p.m. to meet Chuck Middleton and enjoy chapter fellowship.
 Supper should be served at 6:30.
-The Carenens’ talk will begin after new and old business at about 7 p.m.
+Mr. Middleton’s talk will begin after new and old business at about 7 p.m.
 Both dinner and the meeting are open to the public.

 If you place an order and do not attend or fail to cancel by noon, you will be charged for the meal.
 And like always, we'll enjoy it.